How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Example: Extreme hardship and social media

-A 22 year old person admitted two charges of indecent assault after events at a summer camp.
+A 22 year old person admitted two charges of indecent assault after events at a political party’s summer camp.
 They were discharged without conviction.
 They argued for name suppression and the case went to the Court of Appeal.
 Their lawyer argued that based on their age, mental health and future job prospects, that they and their family would suffer extreme hardship if their name was made public.

-The Court of Appeal focussed on the potential hardship the young person might face if they were named on social media.
+The Court of Appeal focused on the potential hardship the young person might face if they were named on social media.
 The court found that they could be subjected to condemnation or trolling on social media if their name was released because of the political context of the events and the level of public interest.

 The court said that on social media there is no code of ethics, no complaints procedure and no way of controlling posts unlike mainstream media.
 They said there was no reasonable expectation that the reporting on social media would be fair or accurate.
 The court said that while the person could change their name or go offline, they found that the toxic bullying that happens on social media was the main reason why it would be unfair and amount to extreme hardship to make their name public.